validator-labs/validator/docs/tutorial.md

 helm repo update
 ```

-Before you install Validator, you can configure the installation by editing the `values.yaml` file.
 The `values.yaml` file contains the default configuration for Validator.
-You can override the default configuration by editing the `values.yaml` file.
+Before you install Validator, you can configure the installation by editing the `values.yaml` file and overwriting the default values.